ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Async and Await.md

 means that every time we need to run an `async` function, we need to `await` on it if we want to get the return value.

-Let's revisit the example of `sumAsync` from the Promises tutorial, but with an addition:
+Let's revisit the example of `sumAsync` from the Promises tutorial, but with using the sleep function instead of setTimeout, so we can implement `sumAsync` using `await` later on.
-The sleep function will return a `Promise` which resolves after `ms` milliseconds.
+The sleep function will return a `Promise` which resolves after `ms` milliseconds, and uses setTimeout to work.

     function sleep(ms) {
         return new Promise((resolve) => setTimeout(resolve, ms));